wp-plugins/ampersand-mobile-slidead/readme.txt

 == Upgrade Notice ==

 = 1.0.3 =
-Upgrade reduces the size of the plugin directoy, removing unnecessary assets folder.
+Upgrade reduces the size of the plugin directory, removing unnecessary assets folder.

 == Summary ==